samuel-gamelin/Slackbot/bot_help.md

-*Here's the list of available commands*:
+_Here's the list of available commands_:

+    - <st> for Stack Over Flow
+    - <ex> for Stack Exchange
+    - <doc-java> for oracle documentation
+    - <doc-py> for python documentation

 search <website (no spaces)> <query>
-*Returns the top 3 results for a query for each website matching one that is supported.
-Currently supported websites: Stack Overflow, Stack Exchange, Oracle Docs, Python Docs, Quora, and CodeProject.*
+_Returns the top 3 results for a query for each website matching one that is supported.
+Currently supported websites: Stack Overflow, Stack Exchange, Oracle Docs, Python Docs, Quora, and CodeProject._

 help
-*Displays this message.*
+_Displays this message._